rmullin7286/advent-of-code-2024/docs/Haskell.md

 ```

 This means that identity is a function that takes any value of type `a`, and produces a value of the same type `a`.
 So
-idenntity can be used for any type.
+identity can be used for any type.

 ```haskell
 identity 1 == 1